The KIT Motion-Language Dataset: Introduction

-While there has been active research to link human motion and natural language~\cite{DBLP:journals/adb/SugitaT05, DBLP:conf/humanoids/TakanoN08}, there currently exists no publicly available dataset that combines human motion and natural language.
-As a result, different datasets have been used by different authors, which makes it hard to compare results.
-Additionally, potentially interested researchers cannot easily contribute since they lack the necessary data.
+While there has been active research to link human motion and natural language~\cite{DBLP:journals/adb/SugitaT05, DBLP:conf/humanoids/TakanoN08}, a publicly available dataset that combines human motion and natural language does not exist currently.
+As a result, different datasets have been used by researchers, which makes it hard to compare results.
+In addition, potentially interested researchers cannot easily contribute since they lack the necessary data.
 To overcome these problems, we propose the \emph{KIT Motion-Language Dataset}, which combines human motion and descriptions thereof in natural language.
 We also systematically and thoroughly describe our methods to acquire the data and the contents of the resulting dataset.
-This includes the introduction of a novel method we used during data collection to select motions for further annotation in systematic fashion.
+This includes a novel method we developed during data collection to select motions for further annotation in systematic fashion.
 This method, which we refer to as \emph{perplexity-based} selection, ensures that motions that are either under-represented in our dataset or that have contradicting annotations are preferred for further annotation, mitigating the two aforementioned problems.
 As such, our dataset serves as an excellent candidate for a benchmark dataset, which is an import step towards more transparent, comparable and accessible research in this area.

 The rest of this paper is organized as follows: In \Cref{sec:related-work}, we show that the need for such a unified dataset is real by covering existing research in this area and the different datasets used to conduct it.
 Next, we discuss the methods we used to acquire the data.
-We first cover both modalities of our dataset separately, starting with human motion in \Cref{sec:motion}.
-In \Cref{sec:natural-language}, we cover the crowd-sourced acquisition of descriptions in natural language and present a novel method that ensures a systematic annotation process.
-Both, motion and natural language, are finally combined into our dataset, which we present in detail in \Cref{sec:dataset}. \Cref{sec:perplexity} discusses the results of our novel sampling approach that we used during the crowd-sourced annotation process.
+We first describe both modalities of our dataset separately, starting with human motion in \Cref{sec:motion}.
+In \Cref{sec:natural-language}, we describe the crowd-sourced acquisition of descriptions in natural language and present a novel method that ensures a systematic annotation process.
+Both, motion and natural language, are finally combined into our dataset, which we present in detail in \Cref{sec:dataset}. \Cref{sec:perplexity} discusses the results of our novel sampling approach that we applied during the crowd-sourced annotation process.
 Finally, we summarize our work in \Cref{sec:conclusion} and provide an outlook on what we believe are important directions for future work in this area.